GMMTeam/GMM/GMM/README.md

         trainGMM -i myInputFile.prm --data-T 2 --in-UBM initModel.gmm --type 2 --it-EM 32 --tau 0 --mean --weight --var -o myModel.gmm -T

-The estimation from scratch, working with subsequent division of Gaussians, can be quite time consuming, therefore often a random initialization of GMM is used, e.g. pick M feature vectors from the training set, use them as initial values of GMM means, compute the global variance of feature vectors in the training set and use it as the initial value for variances, set all the weights of Gaussian uniformly (but they have to sum up to one!).
-The use a few (e.g. 32) EM iterations for the GMM to converge, and repeat the whole process several times.
+The estimation from scratch, working with subsequent division of Gaussians, can be quite time consuming.
+Therefor,e often a random initialization of GMM is used.
+For example: pick M feature vectors from the training set, use them as initial values of GMM means, compute the global variance of feature vectors in the training set and use it as the initial value for variances, set all the weights of Gaussian uniformly (but they have to sum up to one!).
+Then use a few (e.g. 32) EM iterations for the GMM to converge, and repeat the whole process several times.
 At the end, use the model, which gives highest log-like on the training set, or use all the models with some voting scheme...